 Chapter 5 Fire Service Features.
 The requirements of this chapter apply to all buildings and occupancies and pertain to access roads; access to building openings and roofs; premises identification; key boxes; fire protection water supplies; fire command centers; fire department access to equipment and emergency responder radio coverage in buildings.
-As with other chapters of the International Fire Code, Section 502 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 502 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 6 Building Services and Systems.
 This chapter focuses on building systems and services as they relate to potential safety hazards and when and how they should be installed.
 This chapter brings together all building system- and service-related issues for convenience and provides a more systematic view of buildings.
-The following building services and systems are addressed: fuel-fired appliances (Section 603), electrical equipment, wiring and hazards (Section 604), mechanical refrigeration (Section 605), elevator recall and maintenance (Section 606), commercial kitchen hoods (Section 607), commercial kitchen cooking oil storage (608) and hyperbaric facilities (609).
-As with other chapters of the International Fire Code, Section 602 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+The following building services and systems are addressed: fuel-fired appliances (Section 603), electrical equipment, wiring and hazards (Section 604), mechanical refrigeration (Section 605), elevator operation, maintenance and fire service keys (Section 606), commercial kitchen hoods (Section 607), commercial kitchen cooking oil storage (Section 608) and hyperbaric facilities (Section 609).
+As with other chapters of the Fire Code of New York State, Section 602 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
 Note that building systems focused on energy systems and components are addressed by Chapter 12.

 Chapter 7 Fire and Smoke Protection Features.
 The maintenance of assemblies required to be fire-resistance rated is a key component in a passive fire protection philosophy.
 Chapter 7 sets forth requirements to maintain required fire-resistance ratings of building elements and limit fire spread.
 Section 701 addresses the basics of what construction elements such as fire barriers and smoke barriers need to be maintained as well as defining the owner's responsibility.
 The rest of the chapter, Sections 703 through 706, deals with various fire and smoke protection features that must also be maintained.
 These features include penetrations, joint protection, door and window openings and duct and air transfer opening protection.
-As with other chapters of the International Fire Code, Section 702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 8 Interior Finish, Decorative Materials and Furnishings.
 The overall purpose of Chapter 8 is to regulate interior finishes, decorative materials and furnishings in new and existing buildings so that they do not significantly add to or create fire hazards within buildings.
 The provisions tend to focus on occupancies with specific risk characteristics, such as vulnerability of occupants, density of occupants, lack of familiarity with the building and societal expectations of importance.
-This chapter is consistent with Chapter 8 of the International Building Code (IBC), which regulates the interior finishes of new buildings.
-As with other chapters of the International Fire Code, Section 802 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+This chapter is consistent with Chapter 8 of the Building Code of New York State, which regulates the interior finishes of new buildings.
+As with other chapters of the Fire Code of New York State, Section 802 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.